mgajda/less-arbitrary/less-arbitrary.md

 But it is also the easiest way to make it run for an unreasonably long time.
 We show that connection between deeply recursive data structures, and epidemic growth rate can be easily fixed with a generic implementation.
-After our intervention the Arbitrary instances run in linear time with respect to assumed test size, and do not need to be written, just instantiated from our generic program.
+After our intervention the Arbitrary instances run in linear time with respect to assumed test size.
+We also provide a fully generic implementation, so error-prone coding process is removed.

 # Motivation